wp-plugins/kiwi-logo-carousel/readme.txt

 We tested this plugin with: Internet Explorer 8, 9, 10; Chrome; Safari; Firefox; Opera;

+= What are the server requirements? =

+You need a server running PHP version 5.4 or newer.
+Older versions are not supported and may cause problems.

+= The slider is not displayed well =

+Some CSS styles in themes may cause problems.
+Debug your CSS if you have any problems.
+The developer tools in Chrome or Firefox are a good tool for that.
+You can also try the Firebug extension for Firefox.

 == Screenshots ==

 1. The Logo Carousel in action